-Advantages and Disadvantages of Each Binding Model
+2.4.2.1 Advantages and Disadvantages of Each Binding Model

-The following tables summarize the pros and cons of the early binding model:
+The following table summarizes the pros and cons of the early binding model:

-Early Binding Pros Early Binding Cons More reliable than late bound implementation.
-Compile-time type checking makes debugging easy The application's end user can browse the type library.
-Improved runtime transaction performance relative to a late bound implementation.
-Complex to implement, as it requires the generation of a type library and wrappers.
-The type library is required on the client side; the wrappers are required on the server side.
-If the client and server are running on separate machines the type library and wrappers have to be generated on the same machine and then copied to the systems where they are required.
-Lacks the flexibility of late bound access, in that any changes made to the Java component require regeneration of the wrappers and the library.
-Slower initialization at runtime than a late bound implementation.
+Ea rly Binding Pros Ea Early Binding Cons • More reliable than late bound implementation.
+Complex to implement, as it requires the generation of a type library and wrappers. easy easy • The type library is required on the client side; the wrappers are required on the server side.
+If the client and server are on separate machines the type library and wrappers have to be generated on the same • he application's end user can browse the type brary. • Improved runtime transaction performance relative to a late bound implementation. machine and then copied to the systems where they are required. • Lacks the flexibility of late bound access, in that any changes made to the Java component require regeneration of the wrappers and the library. • Slower initialization at runtime than a late bound implementation.